HamedHaddadi/readet/README.md

 ➡️ RAGs or Retrieval Augmented Generation tools which can be used to ask questions about a document. </br>
 ➡️ prebuilt agents that are used to download papers and patents in bulk. </br>

-here is the curtrent directory tree of the package </br>
+here is the current directory tree of the package </br>
 ```console
 readet
 ├── __init__.py